Sunday, 9 February 2020

 BBC 4, always delighting in the slightly quirky, have recently commenced doing the same thing.
 I can recall watching a similar programme to Svarlbard on BBC 4 last Christmas when a film crew filmed an entire railway journey on The West Highland Line from Fort William to Mallaig, again with no commentary and it was just as soothing.
 That though, only lasted two hours.

 We went down for breakfast at 6.30am and pre-armed with the information from Simon that all Norwegian hotels pride themselves on their extensive breakfast menus we were not disappointed with the Anker Hotel's efforts.
 It was superb with an extensive help yourself choice and we made the most of it.
 Remembering the prohibitive cost of food and drink in Norway and the fact we would be out in the forest for most of the day we made ourselves some 'ad hoc' sandwiches for later.
-In my case I chose cheese and smoked salmon on rye bread and very nice it was too.
+In my case I chose cheese and smoked salmon on rye bread and very nice they were too.

 Simon arrived at exactly eight and away we went to Maridalen to renew our search for a Great Grey Owl.
 The earlier start made all the difference as we had an instant and gratifying success on arriving at the site where we had left the owl last night.
 A Great Grey Owl was obviously visible to the two or three local birders already present at the roadside, one of whom was an intrepid lady in a motorised wheelchair with a scope on a special mount.
 The owl was perched on top of what was left of a half felled silver birch trunk and closer to the road than yesterday.